khankhattak1/pdf_annotation_extraction/README.md

 # Pdf Annotation Extraction Script

 This a pdf extraction tool written in python and deployed on streamlit.
-It was created to Identifty and extract pdf annotations like Underlined Text, Highlighted Text, Strikethrough Text and Text Comments.
+It was created to Identifty and extract pdf annotations like Underlined Text, Highlighted Text, Strikethrough Text and Text Comments etc.

 The main purpose is of this tools is easy access to and viwing of annotatios made in PDF documents.